WEEFAA/tweetur/README.md

 ## v1.2.4 METHODS DEPRECATION NOTICE
 Tweetur endpoint helper methods are deprecated in Tweetur v2.
-As a replace for this methods, **get** method is introduced to support numbers of endpoint without the need to update the Tweetur module.
+As a replacement for these methods, **get** method is introduced to support various endpoints.
+You can still call these deprecated endpoints by specifying their resource on the endpoint paramater of Tweetur instance **get** method (i.e. 'statuses/user_timeline.json', 'application/rate_limit_status.json').
+This interface provides a more flexible way of calling your favourite endpoits.

 > i.e. userTimeline, usersLookUp, checkLimit, friendsIds, etc.